scobo-search/specs/specs/main.md

 Scobo\Scobo::driver(Scobo\MySQLDriver($driverConfig))->index('example')->search('search query', $options);
 ```

-And In return the develops should receive an array:
+In the end the developer should recieve an array:
 ```php
 [
     [